vimc/montagu/certs/production/README.md

   complain when there is a month to go.

-* The private key is `/secret/vimc/ssl/v2/production/key`; use the instructions on https://github.com/reside-ic/proxy-nginx/ to create the CSR, but do not write it to the vault.
-Instead, the cert goes in this github folder.
+* The private key is `/secret/vimc/ssl/v2/production/key`; use the instructions on https://github.com/reside-ic/proxy-nginx/ to create the CSR (do not follow the instructions about writing the resulting certificate to the vault; the cert actually lives in this repo.)

 * The CSR needs posting to ICT.
 Start at https://servicemgt.imperial.ac.uk/ask and choose Contact Us, search for